 Kurt Cobain’s Epiphone ET270

-This guitar was used from the very early 1990, the first time probably being sometime around February 12th, and it was used up until Kurt smashed it on April 26, 1990, at Pyramid Club in New York.
-It was also partially featured in the Sub Pop ‘In Bloom’ music video (2: 20-minute mark).
+This guitar was first used very early in 1990, the first time probably sometime around February 12th, and it was used up until Kurt smashed it on April 26, 1990, at Pyramid Club in New York.
+It was also partially featured in the Sub Pop ‘In Bloom’ music video (2:20-minute mark).

 The ET270 model was manufactured in Japan from 1972 to 1975, so Kurt’s guitar obviously must’ve been bought second-hand, likely sometime in early 1990 around Seattle.
 The guitar featured hardwood cherry red body with a bolt-on hardwood neck and rosewood fingerboard, as well as two single coil pickups.

 A guitar that looks almost identical to the one that Kurt used himself can be seen on display at one of the Hard Rock Cafes.
 However, since there is photographic evidence that Kurt destroyed his own Epiphone (Google Nirvana at Pyramid Club in New York, April 26, 1990), this raises a question about the origins of the Hard Rock Cafe guitar.

 Since HRC didn’t release any statements on how they got hold of the guitar, and how it has Kurt’s autograph on it, we are left to guess.
 Perhaps to most logical explanation could be that Kurt purchased more than one Epiphone, the second of which he autographed and gave to somebody, and years later that same person decided to sell it to HRC.

 GroundGuitar counts on your criticism and feedback.
 In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment above.